UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-To use `flake8` in the terminal, all we have to do is type `flake8` followed by the name of the file we want to check ; in this case `exponent_a_list.py`.
+To use `flake8` in the terminal, all we have to do is type `flake8` followed by the name of the file we want to check; in this case, `exponent_a_list.py`.

 ---